MrBelly/Master-Thesis/README.md

-Master Thesis The Light Weight Monocular Depth Estimation Mehmet Omer Eyi
+# Master's Thesis: The Lightweight Monocular Depth Estimation

+**Author:** Mehmet Omer Eyi

+For dataset preparation, please consult the [Monodepth repository](https://github.com/nianticlabs/monodepth2).

+The [Make3D dataset](http://make3d.cs.cornell.edu/data.html) can be accessed here.

+Checkpoints and additional information are available in the README file.

+The presentation and report are available on the [drive](https://github.com/nianticlabs/monodepth2)